eclipse-tractusx/tractus-x-release/README.md

 ## Schedule

 Tractus-X releases follow a quarterly schedule.
 In addition to the overarching quarterly release, single product releases take place on demand.
-The overarching release is done to ensure compatibility, quality standards and alignment between Tractus-X products.
+The overarching release is intended to ensure compatibility, quality standards and alignment between Tractus-X products.

+## Runtime-Environment

+A Tractus-X releas require a Kubernetes Runtime-Environment in a [supported Kubernetes version](https://kubernetes.io/releases/).
+As a recommendation run the latest Kubernetes version -1.

+Example:
+As of 1.11.2022 the following Kubernetes Versions are supported:

+- 1.23
+- 1.24
+- 1.25

+Recommended Kubernetes version in this case is 1.24.

 ## Process